waitakerechess/web/docs/_pages/seniorclubnight.md

   - /theme-setup/
 ---

-THe senior club meets from 7:30 till 10:30 on Thursday nights.
+The senior club meets from 7:30 till 10:30 on Thursday nights.